OpenOmics/pbAmp-seek/README.md

 # Biowulf users should run
-module load snakemake singularity which conda || echo 'Error: conda not installed!'
+module load snakemake singularity which conda || echo 'Error: conda not installed!' which mamba || echo 'Error: mamba not installed!'
+# note that
 # Get usage information
 ./pbAmp-seek -h
 ```